Nick Vannett: Pre-draft

-Seattle Seahawks
+Seattle Seahawks (first stint)

 2016

 On April 29, 2016, Vannett was selected by the Seattle Seahawks in the third round with the 94th overall pick in the 2016 NFL draft.
 He was the third tight end selected, behind Hunter Henry (second round, 35th overall) and Austin Hooper (third round, 81st overall).
 Head coach Pete Carroll and general manager John Schneider stated that they originally drafted Vannett to be a traditional Y tight end that is more focused on blocking.
 He became more of a complete tight end after surprising Carroll and Schneider with his receiving skills in off season workouts.
 On May 6, the Seahawks signed Vannett to a four-year, $3.05 million contract that included a signing bonus of $656,880.

 Vannett entered his first training camp for the Seattle Seahawks competing against Luke Willson, Cooper Helfet, Ronnie Shields, and Brandon Williams for the job as the second tight end.
 Head coach Pete Carroll named Vannett the third tight end to begin the regular season, behind veterans Jimmy Graham and Luke Willson.

 During the Seahawks' second preseason game against the Vikings, Vannett caught one pass for a 15-yard gain, but suffered an ankle injury and was unable to finish the 18–11 loss.
 He missed the last two preseason games and the first four regular season games due to the high ankle sprain.
 On October 16, 2016, Vannett made his professional regular season debut during a narrow 26–24 victory over the Atlanta Falcons.
 He played three offensive snaps and two on special teams in his debut.
 During the game, Seahawks' tight end Luke Willson left after sustaining a knee injury that would require surgery to repair damaged cartilage and stretched ligaments.
 Vannett moved up on the depth chart to take his place during Willson's absence.
 Two weeks later, Vannett made his first career reception during a 25–20 loss to the Saints.
 He caught his first career reception from a pass from Russell Wilson and gained seven yards before being tackled by Saints cornerback De'Vante Harris.
 During a Week 10 matchup at the New England Patriots, Vannett made his first career start as the Seahawks defeated the Patriots 31–24.
 Three weeks later, he earned his second career start and caught a season-high two passes for 25 yards as the Seahawks routed the Carolina Panthers 40–7.
 Vannett was a healthy scratch through Weeks 16–17 and throughout the postseason as head coach Pete Carroll decided to instead play Jimmy Graham, Luke Willson and Brandon Williams.
 He completed the season with a total of three receptions for 32 yards and played in nine games with two starts.